What A-level is

 Further Maths

-Further Maths is taken alongside A-level Maths and is genuinely a fourth A-level — same depth, same credit.
+Further Maths is taken alongside A-level Maths and is genuinely a fourth A-level: same depth, same credit.
 It covers content beyond standard A-level Maths (more advanced pure mathematics, mechanics, statistics, decision maths).
 Required or strongly preferred for Maths and some Engineering courses at top universities.
-Tutoring for Further Maths is specialist — not every A-level Maths tutor is comfortable at this level.
+Tutoring for Further Maths is specialist: not every A-level Maths tutor is comfortable at this level.

 Grading and university entry

 A-levels are graded A* (highest), A, B, C, D, E, U (unclassified).
 The A* grade was introduced in 2010 to discriminate at the top end.
-Approximate grade distributions:
+Approximate grade distributions: A* is the top 7-9% nationally, A the next 16-19%, B the next 23-26%, C the next 21-23%, and D-E the remaining pass grades.
+Each grade carries a fixed UCAS tariff value: A* = 56 points, A = 48, B = 40, C = 32.

 What A-level tutoring usually focuses on